CPunch/Laika/README.md

 ## Would this work in real world scenarios?

-My hope is that this becomes complete enough to be accurate to real botnet sources seen in the wild.
+My hope is that this becomes complete enough to be accurate to real RAT sources seen in the wild.
 However since Laika uses a binary protocol, the traffic the bot/CNC create would look very suspect and scream to sysadmins.
-This is why most botnets nowadays use an HTTP-based protocol, not only to 'blend in' with traffic, but it also scales well with large networks of bots where the CNC can be deployed across multiple servers and have a generic HTTP load balancer.
+This is why most RATs/botnets nowadays use an HTTP-based protocol, not only to 'blend in' with traffic, but it also scales well with large networks of bots where the CNC can be deployed across multiple servers and have a generic HTTP load balancer.

 I could add some padding to each packet to make it look pseudo-HTTP-like, however I haven't given much thought to this.